A Parameter-Masked Mock Data Challenge for Beyond-Two-Point Galaxy Clustering Statistics: Author contributions

 \paragraph{Likelihood}

 Due to the central limit theorem, it is safe to assume a Gaussian likelihood shape for the power spectrum in this case.

 \paragraph{Sampling \& Validation}

-We make use of the public code \code{MULTINEST}\footnote{Available at \href{https://github.com/farhanferoz/MultiNest}{Github.com/farhanferoz/MultiNest}} Bayesian inference tool for recovering credibility intervals, see \cite{multinest1}, \cite{multinest2}, and \cite{multinest3} for more details.
+We make use of the public code \code{MULTINEST}\footnote{Available at \href{https://github.com/farhanferoz/MultiNest}{Github.com/farhanferoz/MultiNest}} Bayesian inference tool for recovering credibility intervals \citep[see][for more details]{multinest1,multinest2,multinest3}.
 The best-fit values are also extracted from the maximum likelihood values of these chains.
 We set the number of live points to 1200 and the evidence tolerance to 0.08.